vhaghani26/epigenerator/README.md

 **Merging Lanes**

-Once `FASTQ_Me` has downloaded or located the data, it will ask some questions about the way your sequence files are named so that it can extrapolate the sample IDs and orientation of the reads (i.e. forward vs. reverse).
+Once `FASTQ_Me2` has downloaded or located the data, it will ask some questions about the way your sequence files are named so that it can extrapolate the sample IDs and orientation of the reads (i.e. forward vs. reverse).
 It will ask for your confirmation along the way to make sure that your samples are being handled correctly.
 Shortly before merging, it will print out the merge commands (beginning with `cat`) that will be run.
-If anything is wrong with the way they look, you will need to rename or reorganize your sequence files or try re-entering the metadata in `FASTQ_Me` until the correct merge commands appear.
-Once you confirm that the merges are correct, they will be carried out. `FASTQ_Me` will also ask some information about your user information.
+If anything is wrong with the way they look, you will need to rename or reorganize your sequence files or try re-entering the metadata in `FASTQ_Me2` until the correct merge commands appear.
+Once you confirm that the merges are correct, they will be carried out. `FASTQ_Me2` will also ask some information about your user information.
 This serves to set up a configuration file, `task_samples.yaml`, which contains your user metadata as well as project-specific information.
 This file gets read into `CpG_Me2` and helps with submission of individual jobs per sample.

-**Running `FASTQ_Me`**
+**Running `FASTQ_Me2`**

-To run `FASTQ_Me`, all you need to do is run the following in your project directory:
+To run `FASTQ_Me2`, all you need to do is run the following in your project directory:

 ```
-python3 01_FASTQ_Me.py
+python3 01_FASTQ_Me2.py
 ```

 ## 2. `CpG_Me2`